Thursday, October 18, 2012

 The Winstons became Wayne's band after the Atlantic City gig.
 He toured with them and Curtis Mayfield and the Impressions for about the next 2 years.

 Wayne Logiudice made his final appearance at the Apollo in 1969.
 By that time, he had appeared at virtually all the major black nightclubs and major venues in the country with the exception of the Uptown Theatre in Philadelphia.
 Many times, the billing on the club’s marquee read like it did at the Royal Peacock in Atlanta, Wayne Logiudice “The Blue-eyed Soul Brother”.
-Wayne Logiudice is now living in Tennessee near Nashville.
+Wayne Logiudice sent his last years inTennessee near Nashville with his wife and family.

 Tuesday, July 10, 2012